dorirabin/til/javascript/language/break-promise-chain-conditionally.md

 ## Final solution

-### Skip it with reject
+### Skip it with error

-Use "reject" to skip the 2nd-then block.
+Throw error to skip the 2nd-then block.
 Remind me the Win32 "ERROR_SUCCESS" error code.

 ```javascript
 function skipIt() {